 California poppies are delicate flowers that do not like to be transplanted.
 If you need some beautiful sparkling orange flowers in your garden, you may consider adding these slow germinating Eschscholzia Californica into your flower garden plans.

 This year we found a different kind of Papaver Rhoeas seeds (Coquelicot in French) in one of the local small village flower seeds supplier.
 I did not realise that they were in a mix of multi-coloured flowers until I met them.

 Wild Papaver Rhoeas is easier to manage.
 A moist and well drainage ground is all they need; they need no fertilisers.

-You can start your young poppies in an earth flower pot in early spring; and place them in your spray free fresh-air green house.
+First you get some seeds (picture 1).
+Then you wait for the young plant to be formed.
+Afterwards; you can set your young poppies plants in an earth flower pot (picture 2) in early spring; and place them in your spray free fresh-air green house; if you have one.

 They love sandy loam soil.

 Poppy flowers love a sunny place in your garden.

 If you are interested to grow them in containers; stake them when they are tall.
 In this way, they will grow strong and stand right up.

 I discovered that, no matter how small is the flower pot, they will still produce the same size of flowers.

 If you wish, you may sow more fresh seeds in the late spring (picture 5), the seeds will germinate faster than in early spring; as the the temperature is slightly higher.